vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 43
 50.
 56
-The doctrine of Avidya or Maya is against Sruti ...
+The doctrine of Avidya or Maya is against Śruti ...
 It is also against reason
 66
 75